 The workshop will consider how the materiality of a photograph affects us, both as photographers and as viewers.
-By looking closely at each participants portfolio, we will establish an understanding of not only what is being seen, but also of why things are seen in particular ways; of how we control the viewer.
+We will establish an understanding of not only what is being seen, but also of why things are seen in particular ways.

 Pradip Malde is a photographer and professor at the University of the South, Sewanee (Tennessee) and a Guggenheim Fellow.
 Much of his work considers the experience of loss and how it serves as a catalyst for regeneration.
 He is currently working in rural communities in Haiti, Tanzania and Tennessee, designing models for community development through photography.
 His works are held in the collections of the Art Institute of Chicago; Princeton University Museum; Victoria & Albert Museum, London; Yale University Museum, New Haven; and the Scottish National Portrait Gallery, Edinburgh, among others.
 Pradip Malde was an exhibiting artist in the photography triennial RAY 2018; his works were displayed in the exhibition “EXTREME ENVIRONMENTS” at the Fotografie Forum Frankfurt.